viveksapkal2793/Snap-Measure/README.md

 - **Avoid white objects** on the white A4 paper (poor contrast causes detection issues)
 - Place **only one object** on the paper at a time
 - Capture images in **good lighting conditions** (not too bright, not too dark)
-- Ensure the **entire A4 paper** fits within the frame
+- Ensure the **entire reference object** fits within the frame
 - Use a **clean background** for better detection
+- When using the reference object method, ensure the reference and target objects are on the same plane

 ## 🔮 Future Improvements

 1. **Real-time Detection**: Enable continuous measurement from video feed
 2. **Multiple Object Support**: Detect and measure several objects simultaneously
-3. **Custom Reference Objects**: Allow users to specify different reference objects
-4. **Dimension Verification**: Add validation methods for improved accuracy
+3. **Machine Learning Integration**: Add optional ML models for better object detection
+4. **Mobile App**: Develop a mobile application for on-the-go measurements
 5. **Graphical User Interface**: Develop a user-friendly GUI
+6. **3D Measurements**: Extend to support volume and depth measurements

 ## 🤝 Contributing